christianparpart/flow/README.md

 ## Flow

+**Flow** is a domain specific language designed to define control flow for customizable hooks in your application, such as for request routing, event routing, and more.

-Flow control language frontend, compiler backend, and virtual machine.
+This project provides you with the Flow language frontend, compiler backend, and a virtual machine.

-here be dragons (with ponnies)

-### Goal

-- enable other projects to use Flow as their own flow control configuration language.
-- in theory, be able to add other language frontends that can make use of the backend & VM.

-### Components
+### Main Features

+- A deterministic, non-turing-complete domain specific language for routing and configuration
+- Customizability of the host application
+- Extensibility through the module system
-- language frontend
+-

-- compiler backend (IR & target code generator)
+### Use Flow, if ...

+Use Flow if:

-- virtual machine
+- speed matters
+- reliability of termination of your scripts matter.
+- table based configuration is not enough